rachaelkalicun/evercooked_blog/source/blog/gumbo.html.md

 ### **3. Simmer the Gumbo**
 Pour in the stock and add the tomatoes and okra.

-Bring it to a gentle simmer and let it cook for 30 minutes to an hour.
+Bring it to a gentle simmer and let it cook for 30 minutes to an hour (or even longer).

 Stir occasionally so it doesn't stick to the bottom of the pan.